mcneel/help-docs/_en/flamingo/5/help/documentproperties-flamingo.md

 ## Indirect lighting
 {: #indirect-settings}
-The indirect lighting settings only affect the rays that bounce off one surface an carry light to another surface.
+The indirect lighting settings only affect the rays that bounce off one surface and carry light to another surface.

 #### Color Bleed
 {: #color-bleed}